RichardBKeck/DATA310-Project-2/README.md

   ### ElasticNet Regression
   ![image](https://user-images.githubusercontent.com/109169036/179870930-4987e5f7-c152-4965-a6b7-2c6a30b33e56.png)

-These paths informed the alpha ranges I elected to test in the first trial
+These paths informed the alpha ranges I elected to test in the first trial.

 ## First Trial
 Given that the function I coded is not capable of exploring all three regression types at the same time, I had to call the function three times.